HarryShiL/HarryShiL.github.io/index.md

 Please contact me via <a href="mailto:harryshi.cs@gmail.com">harryshi.cs@gmail.com</a>.

 ## News
-* Please send me emails with your resume (for internships or FTE positions) if you are interested in working with us.
-Experiences with machine (incl. but not limited to deep) learning for ranking and large scale user behavior modeling are preferred.
+* Please contact me for internships or FTE positions if you are interested in working with us.
+Experiences with machine learning for ranking and large scale user behavior modeling are preferred.

 ## Experience
 * July 2018 - present, Staff Algorithm Engineer, <a href="http://searchscience.baidu.com/" rel="nofollow">Search Science Team</a>, Baidu Inc.